teamvridhi/vriddhi-/README.md

 Part of the World Health Organization's guidance on limiting further spread of COVID-19 is to practice social distancing.
 However, it is difficult to follow, especially in a densely crowded city like Bangalore.
 This is leading to people shutting themselves at home and finding it difficult to carry out their day to day important activities like vising a Bank or Salon etc..
 This is creating hindrance in restarting of economy and is leading to job losses

-### How can technology help?
+### How can technology help

-Schools and teachers can continue to engage with their students through virtual classrooms, and even create interactive spaces for classes.
-As parents face a new situation where they may need to homeschool their children, finding appropriate online resources is important as well.
+Technology can enable people to know in advance about the number of people visiting an establishment and allow them to socially distance, whilst sitting comfortably at home.
+Technology can enable people to plan their visit in safe and secure manner.

 ### The idea